alexlemons/mcp-server-nacl/README.md

 By creating a universal standard, connecting to AI systems becomes simple and reliable.
 Fragmented integrations can be replaced with a single protocol.

-The architecture is straightforward:
+The basic architecture:
 - MCP servers expose data/tools
 - MCP clients are AI applications that connect to MCP servers to consume data/tools.

-This project will explore this architecture by creating some MCP servers and testing them locally with Anthropic Claude.
+This project will explore MCP by testing different servers locally with Anthropic Claude (MCP client).

 ## Servers

 ### NaCl Service

 [NaCl](https://nacl.cr.yp.to/) is a library that provides cryptographic operations like encryption, decryption and hash functions.
-[pynacl](https://github.com/pyca/pynacl) is a python wrapper for NaCl used under the hood of this server.
+This service exposes NaCl functionality to MCP clients.
+It uses [pynacl](https://github.com/pyca/pynacl), a python wrapper for NaCl, under the hood.

 Tools:
 - `generate_hash()`